digitalist-se/directus-helm-chart/charts/directus/README.md

 ### External File Storage

-By default, Directus stores the uploaded files on the container disk.
-Thus the data will be lost when the pod is restarted.
-You need to configure Directus to use an external storage adapter such as S3, Google Storage and Azure.
-This can be done by adding the necessary Environment Variables as documented in [Directus Documentation](https://docs.directus.io/self-hosted/config-options.html#file-storage).
+By default, Directus stores uploaded files on the container disk.
+As a result, the data will be lost when the pod is restarted.
+To avoid this, you need to configure Directus to use an external storage adapter, such as S3, Google Storage, or Azure.
+This can be achieved by adding the necessary environment variables as documented in the [Directus Documentation](https://docs.directus.io/self-hosted/config-options.html#file-storage).

-These variables can be added by using the following values:
+You can add these variables using the following values:

 ```yaml
 extraEnvVars: